-The sites you want to keep so that you do not have to type them each time you have opened.
-Arevorites in Freeds in Fiscally Peels Previous in the previous in the problem in To add a site to your favorites: Click on the icon with two stars and your site will be added to the list.
+The sites you want to keep so that you do not have to type them each time you want to go the site.
+This icon allows you to see all the web pages you have opened.
+Click on t site to your favorites: he icon with two stars site will be added to